ZvonimirBandic/IsingGauge/README.md

 # setlattice.jl
 function setlattice(L,d,sector)

+This function acts as a "STORE" and can store 2^d (qu)bits in the array by setting sector[1:d] values to -1 or +1.
-This function generates initial desired state of the spin array in the lattice
+This generates initial desired state of the spin array in the lattice
 It allows one to pick a sector as an input vector sector=(sector_1, sector_2, ..., sector_k,....sector_d) (value +-1) for desired average topologically protected <W_k> Wilson loop = sector[k].
-It returns sigma which is array of spins: sigma[j,m]  j=1:N; d=1:m provides spins on the bonds 1:d around site j
+It returns sigma which is array of spins: sigma[j,m]  j=1:N; d=1:m provides spins on the bonds 1:d around site j.

+What we expect to see is that for d=2 Wilson loops averages tp stay preserved at T=0 temperature, and for d>2, we expect Wilson loops averages to stay preserved for temperatures smaller than the phase transition temperature.
+For d=3, the phase transition temperature is a continuous phase transition.

 # compute_energy.jl